dsccommunity/HyperVDsc/README.md

 * **StartupMemory**: Startup RAM for the VM
 * **MinimumMemory**: Minimum RAM for the VM.
   Setting this property enables dynamic memory.
+  If neither MinimumMemory nor MaximumMemory is specified dynamic memory will be disabled.
 * **MaximumMemory**: Maximum RAM for the VM.
   Setting this property enables dynamic memory.
+  If neither MinimumMemory nor MaximumMemory is specified dynamic memory will be disabled.
 * **MACAddress**: MAC address(es) of the VM.
   Multiple MAC addresses can now be assigned.
 * **ProcessorCount**: Processor count for the VM